-The flight to Lukla is just the perfect way to start the Everest Base Camp trip.
+The Lukla flight is the perfect way to start the Everest Base Camp trip.
 Its short yet scenic escape from the city’s ruckus to over the glistening mountains and green hills is astounding.
-Just half an hour flight from Kathmandu beyond the meandering and wild route for trekkers to end up at Lukla.
+Just half an hour's flight from Kathmandu beyond the meandering and wild route for trekkers to end up at Lukla.

 Lying at an elevation of 9,380 ft, Lukla is a pretty town in Khumbu, Pasanglhamu.
 It sits beside the mountain ridge, surrounded by rolling hills and mountainous terrain, providing a grand vista.
-Trekkers don’t spend much time at Lukla and instead head for the trail along the Dudh Koshi River.
+Trekkers don’t spend much time at Lukla but head for the trail along the Dudh Koshi River.

 Day 02: Trek to Namche Bazaar

 Max Elevation: 3,440 m

 Namche Bazaar is the latest hotspot for trekkers longing to get a snap of Mt.
 Everest in a little time.
 It’s a magnificently beautiful village with the naive charm of mountain ranges, terrace farms, and sweeping hills.